 ENVIRONMENT: included in statement

-Follow-up investigation report by BFRO Investigator Greg Craddock:
+Follow-up investigation report by BFRO Investigator Gregory Craddock:

 I spoke with this witness for an extended amount of time along with an on site follow up of the area.
 I find this man to be very credible.
 He was very well spoken and highly detailed throughout the interview.

 The following details can be added to the original report.
 The sighting location is within the north central region of the Great Smoky Mountains National Park.
 It is a small one way road that winds for several miles through an extremely remote and mountainous area of old growth forest.
 It contains an abundance of caves, rivers, creeks and food sources.
 I would consider this area to be a prime location for supporting large wildlife.